 Fixed-price contracts, which comprise substantially all of the Company's revenue, will most often represent a single performance obligation as the promise to transfer the individual services is not separately identifiable from other promises in the contracts and, therefore, not distinct.
-The Company capitalizes certain pre-contract and pre-construction costs, and defers recognition over the life of the contract.
-The Company's performance obligations are satisfied over time and revenue is recognized using contract fulfillment costs incurred to date compared to total estimated costs at completion, also known as cost-to-cost, to measure progress towards completion.
+We capitalize certain pre-contract and pre-construction costs, and defer recognition over the life of the contract.
+Our performance obligations are satisfied over time and revenue is recognized using contract fulfillment costs incurred to date compared to total estimated costs at completion, also known as cost-to-cost, to measure progress towards completion.
 Contract modifications are changes in the scope or price (or both) of a contract that are approved by the parties to the contract.
-The Company recognizes a contract modification when the parties to a contract approve a modification that either creates new, or changes existing, enforceable rights and obligations of the parties to the contract.
+We recognize a contract modification when the parties to a contract approve a modification that either creates new, or changes existing, enforceable rights and obligations of the parties to the contract.
 Contract modifications are included in the transaction price only if it is probable that the modification estimate will not result in a significant reversal of revenue.
 Revisions in estimated gross profit percentages are recorded in the period during which the change in circumstances is experienced or becomes known.
-As the duration of most of the Company's contracts is one year or less, the cumulative net impact of these revisions in estimates, individually and in the aggregate across our projects, does not significantly affect our results across annual reporting periods.
+As the duration of most of our contracts are one year or less, the cumulative net impact of these revisions in estimates, individually and in the aggregate across our projects, does not significantly affect our results across annual reporting periods.
 Provisions for estimated losses on contracts in progress are made in the period in which such losses are determined.